Croco-byte/otis/README.md

 This is an open-source application to assist students when writing text commentaries.
 The application is in french at the moment.

+The application is built with :
+    - Electron (core of the app).
+    - VueJS (frontend).
+    - SQLite (database).

 ### TODO (french)